 Now, don’t get me wrong.
 If I was telling people to cut out eating yesterday’s leftovers and scrolling through Instagram, I’d be the biggest hypocrite going.
-We’re all guilty of spending our lunchtime glued to our phone screens, and while that’s okay–hell, we needed some kind of interaction during lockdown–it’s always beneficial to mix up how you spend your free time.
+We’re all guilty of spending our lunchtime glued to our phone screens, and while that’s okay–hell, we need some interaction if we’re still working from home–it’s always beneficial to mix up how you spend your free time.
 So, on your lunch hour, if you’re feeling like a short break from your phone after spending the morning trawling through emails, here’s a few mood-boosting ideas.

 Go for a walk